JoppyFurr/VGM-TapePlay/README.md

 # VGM-TapePlay

-Sneptile is port of AVR-PSG that runs on the SG-1000 / SC-3000
+VGM-TapePlay is port of AVR-PSG that runs on the SG-1000 / SC-3000

 Usage: `./build.sh [--pal] <my_music.vgm>`